Found us from search engine?

 Well, instead of just telling you how good they are themselves.
 They are using data and testimonials to back them up.

-For a software that is targeting businesses, they know hard facts are more convincing than crafty words.
+For software that is targeting businesses, they know hard facts are more convincing than crafty words.
 And if the amount of businesses signed up is anything to show, they are really killing that lead generation.

 How they did it: Utilize cold hard data, cause customers’ heart is just as rock hard when it comes to budgeting.
 Regardless of how good your product works.